- Department for Education and Department of Health

 Guidance on the special educational needs and disability (SEND) system for children and young people aged 0 to 25, from 1 September 2014.

-This statutory code is issued by law; you must follow it unless there’s a good reason not to.
-It explains the duties of schools and colleges to provide:
+- statutory guidance that you must follow by law unless there’s a good reason not to

 - headteachers and principals